-Brian Pagels is a strategic and digital communications professional with more than a decade of experience as a consultant for influential organizations.
-He has designed multi-channel campaigns for the Robert Wood Johnson Foundation that led to hundreds of press clips, helped the Brady Campaign increase end-of-year fundraising, and co-produced a local music festival that was featured on NPR and the Washington Post.
+Earlier in his career he designed multi-channel campaigns to disseminate research for the Robert Wood Johnson Foundation that led to hundreds of press clips, helped the Brady Campaign significantly increase end-of-year fundraising in only six weeks, and co-produced a music festival that was featured on NPR and the Washington Post.

 He also co-authored the white paper Communicating Data for Impact published by Forum One and the Institute for Health Metrics and Evaluation, and the tutorial Worth a Thousand Words: How to Display Health Data published by the California HealthCare Foundation.
 He's a sought-after speaker and has presented on a range of communications and data-related topics at events including the Communications Network webinar series, Do Good Data Conference, Health Datapalooza, the Nonprofit Technology Conference, the Healthy Communities Data Summit, Aligning Forces 4 Quality Annual Meeting, TechChange, Transparency Camp and more.